alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 ### Base Token

 The token you currently hold and want to exchange.
-Is the token you will transfer to ALEX smart contract during the swap transaction.
+This is the token you will transfer to the ALEX smart contract during the swap transaction.

 ### Target Token